-13. If the building pad is graded such that the foundation trenches reveal underlying fat with non-expansive engineered fill compacted to 95 percent relative compaction.
+13. If the building pad is graded such that the foundation trenches reveal underlying fat (expansive) clay, the foundation trenches should be overexcavated 24 inches and replaced with non-expansive engineered fill compacted to 95 percent relative compaction.
 A control fill density material (one-sack cement mix) can be used in lieu of compacted engineered fill material (soil).